BrutPitt/fastRandomGenerator/readme.md

-# fastRandomGeneretor
+# fastRandomGenerator

-**fastRandomGeneretor** is a  single and little header-only library for 32bit and 64bit FAST pseudoRandom generator, based on Marsaglia algorithms.
+**fastRandomGenerator** is a  single and little header-only library for 32bit and 64bit FAST pseudoRandom generator, based on Marsaglia algorithms.

 Just include `fastRandom.h` in your code:
 ```C++
 #include "fastRandom.h"
 ```

-It includes two classes to generate `uint32_t/int32_t` and `uint64_t/int642_t` preudo-random numbers, based on KISS (Keep it Sample Stupid) and others algorithms of George Marsaglia.
+It includes two classes to generate `uint32_t/int32_t` and `uint64_t/int642_t` pseudo-random numbers, based on KISS (Keep it Sample Stupid) and others algorithms of George Marsaglia.

 Sources are well documented, and at the end of the file all the algorithms are explained, with links to author pages